Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 Fund managers are humans; some are more experienced, whereas others are less experienced.
 Therefore, it is possible for them to make some mistakes, if the entire responsibility of the investment process is given to them.

-So, the companies with a defined and evolved investment process develop an added layer of safety and allow their Fund Managers to do their tasks vigilantly.
+So, companies with a defined and evolved investment process develop an added layer of safety and allow their Fund Managers to do their tasks vigilantly.
 In this process, the Fund Manager is able to concentrate well on the top-level activities.

 Such companies are considered better.

-Consistency of the Investment strategy
+Consistency of the Investment Strategy

 It doesn’t matter, which investment strategy a Mutual Fund Company may choose, it should stick to ONE investment strategy and must not be tempted to acquire another investment strategy in the mid-way.